thijsfranck/courageous-comets/docs/admin-guide/deployment.md

 ## Get the Docker Compose File

-!!!
-NOTE "Prerequisites"
-    The application is distributed as a Docker image.
-Please ensure that you have [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/) installed on your system before proceeding.

 The application can be deployed using Docker Compose.
 You can use the `docker-compose.yaml` file provided in the GitHub repository to start the application.